AsunaMasuda/FloweryDays/README.md

 ## Django-allauth features

 ## Features Left to Implement
-1. This is one of the features left to implement to limit only the user who actually purchased the product to be allowed to review.
-2. One of the features left to implement is add the billing details on Checkout page.
-3. One of the features left to implement is add a page in the site itself where the admin is able to post a new article without accessing Django Admin site.
+There are some of features left to implement in the future which I could not add to this project this time due to the time constraints.
+These features are great to be added for more complete online shop service for gaining higher customer satisfactions in the site.
+### 1. Limit the user who can leave product review
+At the moment, all the authenticated users can leave reviews to any products if they are logged in.
+It should be limited to those who actually purchased the product for the validity of the reviews.
+### 2. Add an option to let the customer add their billing information
+With the current checkout process, the user is asked to fill out delivery information.
+Billing information is required when the customer wants a receipt or when a billing address is different from a delivery address.
+### 3. Post Blog article through the site
+At the moment, the site owner/admin has to use Django Admin to post a new blog article.
+However, it would be better usability if they could post them on the site.
-4. Social Account Login
+### 4. Social Account Login
+This function allows users to sign up / log into their account of the site, using the existing account such as Google and Facebook.
+This is beneficial to users and the site ownwers.
+For users, it's hassle free from remembering a password for the site and it gives the users a smooth registration process.
+For the site owners, there are many benefits gained by social login - such as increasing user's sign up, reducing bounce rate and gaining user's information for social account which is beneficial for marketing purpose.

 ## Defensive Design
 -